When you are traveling around the world with your kids, don’t forget to make Ghana a priority.

 Ghana’s Language

-Ghana is a multilingual country with over 80 languages.
-Twi is the most spoken local language in Ghana.
+Ghana stands as a multilingual nation, boasting a rich tapestry of over 80 languages.
+Notably, Twi takes precedence as the most widely spoken local language in the country.

 Ghana’s current President